 Outside of Mexico City, the group maintains lower-scale micro-trafficking and sometimes extortion operations in surrounding states, such as Hidalgo, Querétaro, Tlaxcala, Puebla, Veracruz and the State of Mexico.

 Allies and Enemies

-Despite being formed by members of several declining organizations, La Unión Tepito has many enemies and few allies.
-It has long fended off competition from the smaller Mexico City gangs, such as the Tláhuac Cartel and Los Rodolfos, who seek to wrest away a larger share of the city’s microtrafficking and extortion economies and its turf war with the Fuerza Anti-Unión continues unabated.
+Despite being initially formed by defectors of several crime groups, La Unión Tepito has many enemies and few allies.
+It has long fended off competition from the smaller Mexico City gangs, such as the Tláhuac Cartel, the Rodolfos and more recently Lenin Canchola, who seek to wrest away a larger share of the city’s microtrafficking and extortion economies.

-Meanwhile, reports suggest the CJNG is directly sending men to take over key Unión territory in Mexico City.
-According to Óscar Balderas, a Mexican journalist and expert in organized crime, “the CJNG has an aggressive expansion plan that requires controlling the points that La Unión Tepito has today, such as the walking corridor behind the National Palace, the areas of La Merced, Mixcalco and Lagunilla.”
+Then in 2020, reports suggested the CJNG was directly sending men to take over key Unión territory in Mexico City.
+According to Óscar Balderas, a Mexican journalist and expert in organized crime, "the CJNG has an aggressive expansion plan that requires controlling the points that La Unión Tepito has today, such as the walking corridor behind the National Palace, the areas of La Merced, Mixcalco and Lagunilla."

 Furthermore, the CJNG is reportedly arming not just the Fuerza Anti-Unión, but also some of the city’s gangs in their fight against La Unión Tepito, most notably the Tláhuac Cartel.
-Finally, there are signs the long-time presence of Sinaloa Cartel cells in Mexico City may be growing, adding yet another powerful competitor to the criminal mix.
+There are also signs both main factions of the Sinaloa Cartel are making moves into the capital.

 La Unión Tepito faces an uncertain future, one which has divided expert opinion.
 Some believe it will inevitably decline; others, that it will survive and evolve.